muhammadov-q/Bilol-School-Bot/README.md

 # Bilol-School-Bot

-This Telegram bot created for checking attendance of school teachers
+This Telegram bot created for checking attendance of school teachers!